mmiranda222/.statsuite/content/contributing/report an issue.md

 ### Project Management worflow
 1. Review<br>
 A member of the PM Team reviews the content of the opened issue and make sure it meets the minimal and expected quality criteria.
-If some parts are not clear, the PM Team member contacts (through comments) the person who reported the issue in order to clarify it.<br>
+If some parts are not clear, the PM Team member contacts (through comments) the person who has reported the issue in order to clarify it.<br>
-**DoD**: the issue is created and quality checked.
-It has been validated by both the PM and the Technical Teams.
-It is ready for Implement.<br>
+**DoD**: the issue is created and quality checked.<br>

 2. Implement<br>
 _skipped_